Personal Bankruptcy & Business Partnerships

 Many individuals enter into a business partnership in the hopes that joining forces with another person will create a better client base, bring a more various set of skills to the table, and generally help business boom.
 Agreeing to a partnership means sharing not only in profits and success, but also in losses and debts.
 What can you do when your partner declares personal bankruptcy?
 How does this put you at risk?

 If Your Partner Files For PERSONAL BANKRUPTCY

 If your business partner files for bankruptcy, you are not automatically put into bankruptcy.
 Your partner’s half ownership of the partnership is considered an asset of the bankruptcy “estate”.
-The Licensed Insolvency Trustee (LIT) will have a valuation of the partnership prepared and then use this value to determine the amount the Trustee will seek to realize.
+The Licensed Insolvency Trustee (previously known as a Trustee in Bankruptcy) will have a valuation of the partnership prepared and then use this value to determine the amount the Trustee will seek to realize.

 Unfortunately, the partnership’s joint liabilities are not forgiven if only one of the partners files for personal bankruptcy.
 Upon your partners filing, all joint liabilities will become the sole responsibility of the non-bankrupt partner(s).
 Where the partnership owes a large loan, this can be extremely stressful.

 Partnerships are generally dissolved in the event of one partner’s bankruptcy.
 The reason is that selling a half ownership is not easy to do, as partnerships carry risk and are often entered into for a specific business purpose.

 Seeking a Loan Modification or Debt Workout Plan